lolzz77/gcc/me-README.md

 I think is because the existing linkers are not compatible with the version you built.

+You can just run `make all-gcc -j3; make install-gcc -j3`,

+but only after you ran `make all -j3; make install -j3`.

+This is to ensure that all other binaries like `ld`, are compatible with your `gcc`.

 After that, please `cd /workspace; git clone https://github.com/lolzz77/test.git`

 This file is for your debugging uses.